-- (i) The balances due to certain family members of an executive director of the Company are unsecured, interest bearing at 10% per annum and repayable on demand. - (ii) Pursuant to a loan participation agreement entered into between a subsidiary of the Company and a subsidiary of a substantial shareholder on 14th December, 2015, the Group has granted HK\$9,999,990 for participating in a loan to a third party.
-The loan to a subsidiary of a substantial shareholder is unsecured, interest bearing at 33% per annum and repayable on demand.
-The amount was fully repaid on 23rd May, 2016. - (iii) All other balances due to/from the Group are unsecured, interest free and repayable on demand. - (iv) The related party transactions in respect of the financial assistance received from close family members of an executive director constitutes continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules.
-However, those transactions are exempt from the disclosure requirements in Chapter 20 of the GEM Listing Rules as the transactions are on normal commercial terms and no security over the assets of the Company is granted in respect of such financial assistance. - (v) The related party transactions in respect of the financial assistance provided to a subsidiary of a substantial shareholder constitutes connected transactions as defined in Chapter 20 of the GEM Listing Rules.
-The disclosures required by Chapter 20 of the GEM Listing Rules are provided in the directors' report.
+- (i) The balances due to certain family members of an executive director of the Company are unsecured, interest bearing at 10% per annum and repayable within one year, except for the balance of HK\$5,500,000 (2017: nil), which is unsecured, interest bearing at 10% per annum and repayable on demand. - (ii) Pursuant to a loan agreement entered into between a subsidiary of the Company and a director of another subsidiary on 13 March 2018, the Group has granted a loan of HK\$1,650,000 to that director.
+The loan to that director of a subsidiary is unsecured, interest bearing at 3.636% per annum and repayable on 12 September 2018.
+Such balance is included in loans and advances to customers (note 21). - (iii) All other balances due to/from the Group are unsecured, interest free and repayable on demand. - (iv) The related party transactions in respect of the financial assistance received from close family members of an executive director constitutes continuing connected transactions as defined in Chapter 20 of the GEM Listing Rules.
+However, those transactions are exempt from the disclosure requirements in Chapter 20 of the GEM Listing Rules as the transactions are on normal commercial terms and no security over the assets of the Company is granted in respect of such financial assistance. - (v) The related party transactions in respect of the financial assistance provided to a director of a subsidiary constitutes connected transactions as defined in Chapter 20 of the GEM Listing Rules.
+However those transactions are exempt from the disclosure requirements in Chapter 20 of the GEM Listing Rules as the transactions are on normal commercial terms and satisfy the de minimis threshold.